elumobility/elu-twins/README.md

 #### Step 3 - Connect charge points and start charging sessions

-To connect a charger, you need the id of the charger you want to connect.
-In step 2, in the returned object of creating a charger, we get the id.
-In the example above the id is 425d8189-746c-4295-a57d-8ed1e89ccc75.
+To connect a charger, you need the ID of the charger you want to connect.
+In Step 2, in the returned object of creating a charger, we get the ID.
+In the example above, the ID is ```425d8189-746c-4295-a57d-8ed1e89ccc75```.
 To connect a charger, we do the following:
 ```python

 headers = {